AyushPandey4326/embeduino/README.md

 **Niche-docs RAG** for Arduino / embedded language-reference documentation.

-Part of Ayush Pandey’s GenAI portfolio: ingest a small offline docs corpus into a local vector store, retrieve with structure-aware chunks, and answer with **citations** — or an honest **“I don’t know”** when retrieval is weak.

 > Local-only demo.
 Do not push secrets; `.chroma/` and `.env` are gitignored.